July 1, 2012 to June 30, 2014

 Members on reduced appointments are eligible to apply for leaves in accordance with University policies and this Agreement.

-Any leave granted to a member of faculty on a pre-tenure appointment will not extend beyond the date of termination of his or her appointment.
+1.01 Any leave granted to a member of faculty on a pre-tenure appointment will not extend beyond the date of termination of his/her appointment.

-If a faculty member is unable to perform his or her duties because of illness or injury the Parties agree to consider whether, in the circumstance of each case, the period of a pre-tenure appointment should be extended.
+1.04 If a faculty member is unable to perform his/her duties because of illness or injury the Parties agree to consider whether, in the circumstance of each case, the period of a pre-tenure appointment should be extended.

 a) Before being granted a study leave an individual shall have completed at this University, since appointment or previous study leave, four or more years of full-time service in appointments with review or tenured appointments of which at least two years shall have been in an eligible rank.
 Where a member takes sick, maternity and/or parental leave, up to six (6) months of each leave will be considered full-time service for the purpose of study leave eligibility.
 Preference will be given to members of faculty with tenure.
 An individual who is refused study leave for administrative reasons shall be given priority in consideration of applications for study leave in the following year.

 b) For study leave, the qualifying period for members on reduced appointments is the same number of calendar years of service as full time members.
 Salary during study leave is computed as the percentage of full time service worked in the four or six years immediately preceding the leave multiplied by the percentage of study leave salary applicable.

 2.02 Study leave may be granted for the following terms:

 a) For twelve months, either from July 1, September 1, or January 1, with 60% of salary for the period of study leave if it is taken before six years of full-time service since appointment or previous study leave, and with 80% of salary otherwise; or